 How is Project Homekey funded?

 The County of Mendocino received grant funding from the State of California for the majority of the purchase price of the building.
-Funding for renovation is being provided through CARES Act funds, One-Time Housing Funds for Whole Person Care program, Homeless Emergency Assistance Program grant funding, and additional small grants with a focus on housing and homelessness.
+Funding for renovation was provided through CARES Act funds, One-Time Housing Funds for Whole Person Care program, Homeless Emergency Assistance Program grant funding, CDBG-CV funding, and additional small grants with a focus on housing and homelessness.

 County General Fund dollars have not been spent on this project.
-Operational costs will be funded through rent income from the units themselves, as well as an Operating Subsidy grant provided by the State of California.
+Operational costs are funded through rent income from the units themselves, an Operating Subsidy grant provided by the State of California, and various grants for homeless-related services.

-How can we be sure that this project will be financially sustainable?
+How can we be sure that this project is financially sustainable?

 This project was deliberately designed to provide housing to those individuals and families who are already eligible for subsidized housing through government programs.